pnp/cli-microsoft365-mcp-server/README.md

 5. Exit Claude Desktop and restart it.
 Every time you make changes to the code or configuration, you need to restart Claude desktop for the changes to take effect.

 > Note: In Windows, Claude doesn't exit when you close the window, it runs in the background.
 You can find it in the system tray.
 Right-click on the icon and select Quit to exit the application completely.

+All done!
+You should now be able to use the `CLI-Microsoft365` MCP server in Claude Desktop.

 ## 🧠 LLM Suggestion